 Typically supply chain financing starts with a large enterprise customer.
-In the case of the Ant Double Chain pilot, the test company was a car manufacturer.
+In the case of the Ant Duo-Chain pilot, the test company was a car manufacturer.
 The large corporate raises orders and the SME supplier delivers the goods and sends an invoice.
 The critical step is the buyer approves the invoice.
 This gives enormous comfort to a bank that the bill will get paid.
 So the SME supplier can then sell the invoice to the bank at a discount getting immediate payment.
 When the invoice comes due, the large corporate pays the bank instead of the SME.

 Often in these situations, because the buyer is enabling the financing, the SME supplier may give them better terms or longer to pay.